-Partnership Multi-Academy Trust All children and staff travelling to England must adhere to government travel advice in travel to England from another country during coronavirus (COVID-19). having transited through one in the past 10 days must follow the government's quarantine regulations.
-Staff returning from travel outside the UK can be aske d to take a test before returning to school/site and may be legally required to quarantine.
+Any member of staff required to stay home under the government guidance, for example due to having Covid19 symptoms or contact with a Covid19 case, must inform their headteacher following the sickness reporting procedures.
+If self isolating, the initial notification from Test and Trace (email or text) plus a self isolation note must be submitted to the school.
+Employees who are self isolating and who are fit to work may work from home in agreement with their headteacher The government has set a requirement for people returning from some countries to upon their return - this guidance must be adhered to.
+Staff should not knowingly book/attend holidays to destinations that require quarantine upon return.
+If this happens, staff may be asked to take unpaid leave upon their return for the quarantine period if it is in term time All children and staff travelling to England must adhere to government travel advice in travel to England from another country during coronavirus (COVID-19).
+Anyone arriving from a red list country, or having transited through one in the past 10 days must follow the government's quarantine regulations.
+Staff returning from travel outside the UK can be asked to take a test before returning to school/site and may be legally required to quarantine.
 All staff have access to the Trust's Wellbeing Service through Champion Health.
 This includes access to a confidential counselling service (More info available from SBOs)